InSyncWithFoo/pyright-for-pycharm/docs/faq.md

 [A feature request][6] was made and quickly rejected.

-Adding an option that makes the plugin run only on "manual" saves is counter-productive.
-You have to save all your files manually, or wait until PyCharm saves them automatically.
-Neither is convenient.
+Adding an option that makes the plugin run only on "manual" saves (the *Save All* action) is counter-productive, since that don't guarantee the annotator class is called.
+This is [a known limitation][7].

-If you use PyCharm Professional, you should be using [the sister plugin][7] instead.
+If you use PyCharm Professional, you should be using [the sister plugin][8] instead.
 It relies on experimental APIs and thus not as stable, but much faster and does not require saving.